 - Pushing down on the tops of their shoulders

 5. Use a Sensory Diet – Lots of times, if a child has sensory issues with clothing, they likely have some sensory issues in some other aspect of their life.
-Isaac is also very wild and while he’s sensitive to certain textures with his tactile system, he craves and seeks out other sensations like proprioceptive and vestibular input.
+My son is also very wild and while he’s sensitive to certain textures with his tactile system, he craves and seeks out other sensations like proprioceptive and vestibular input.

 However, believe me when I say that I know full well that this may be too big of a step for your child.
 For you, it may mean letting your child wear shorts, even in the winter, as you work through their sensory issues with clothing.

 Get More Help, NOW!

 If you try all of the above steps and can’t seem to get past the daily battle about what clothes your child is going to wear, I’d recommend getting more help.